 After receiving recommendations and advice from these pathways, the president makes the final

-Click on the Decision-Making Flow Chart below for a larger view of the final 3/12/12 version. ↓↓
+Click on the Decision-Making Flow Chart below for a larger view.

-Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and Educational Resources.
+Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and College Operations.
 In general, areas of the programs are led by department heads, the divisions are led by deans or directors, and the three major houses of the college are led by the vice presidents.

 The college and district guiding documents,